DrItanium/i960SxChipset/README.md

 the PAL code, I do not have access to the FPGA code used.
 The ATMEGA1284p is the next best thing with all of its builtin functionality and ample resources to act as the intermediary.

+The core of this sketch is the system bringup functionality and the bus state machine diagram as shown in the i960SA/SB reference manual.